 This process will only take a few minutes and will restore the original software that came with your phone.
 Galaxy S10 owners can use Samsung SmartSwitch or Google restore to get all their apps back.
 Again, this is the last resort if you have major problems.
 If this doesn’t fix it, consider reaching out to Samsung or your carrier for a replacement phone.

-Basically, just know that big updates are coming soon.
-For now, drop us a comment below if you’re experiencing any major issues and we’ll do our best to help, or research a fix for you.
-Otherwise, enjoy your phone and don’t forget to buy a Galaxy S10 case.
+Basically, just know that a few more updates are coming soon, like Android 10 and One UI 2.0 in a week or two, or in early 2020.
+For now, drop us a comment below if you’re experiencing any other major issues and we’ll do our best to help, or research a fix for you.
+Otherwise, enjoy everything your phone has to offer and this newest software upgrade.